IT Services for Construction Companies: Job-Site, ERP & Cybersecurity

 What construction company IT support costs

-Construction cybersecurity and managed IT for a construction company with 10 to 100 users typically costs between $180 and $250 per user per month.
+Construction cybersecurity and managed IT for a construction company with 10 to 100 users typically costs $180/user/month from Fusion Computing.
 That covers help desk, monitoring, patching, backups, Microsoft 365, and security aligned to CIS Controls v8.1.

 Book a 30-minute IT assessment →